tungsten-ai/docs/docs/index.md

 #### Organize ML models by project
 The Tungsten platform manages models by project to faciliate collaboration.

 If every model is managed separately, the situation easily becomes chaotic.
 First, input/output formats are all different.
-Then, it is hard to compare them directly by feeding a same input.
+Then, it is hard to use and directly compare them.
 Also, each model has its own impelementation for evaluation.
 So, you cannot trust the evaluation score.

 In the Tungsten Platform, multiple settings are unified across all models in a project: